RRZ tools

 - local disks (not available on Hummel-2)

-Hummel-2 is configured in such a way that CPU, GPU and memory are practically non-shared.
+Hummel-2 is configured in such a way that CPU, GPU and memory can in practice be considered to be non-shared resources.
 Technically this is achieved by not sharing the largest data caches and by putting batch jobs into cgroups.

 Taking advantage of job reports